TcMenu/documentation/content/products/arduino-libraries/tc-unicode-helper.md

 And that is it.

+## Coordinate system and how fonts are rendered

+Fonts are rendered with the base line being considered coordinate 0,0.
+The letters ascend above the baseline, and lower case letters such as `y,g` also descend below it.
+This is exactly as custom fonts work in Adafruit_GFX library.

+{{< figure src="/arduino-libraries/images/tcUnicode/unicode-drawing.png" alt="TcUnicode font coordinate system showing ascent, descent etc" title="TcUnicode Coordinate System" >}}

 ## How do I create tcUnicode and Adafruit_GFX fonts?

 TcMenu Designer from version 3.0 onwards has support to do this: